 Slack

-The Slack driver posts via Slack’s Incoming Webhooks.
-One
+The Slack driver posts through Slack’s Incoming Webhooks.
+Each

-webhook URL maps to one default channel.
-An optional channel
+webhook URL has one default channel baked in, but an optional channel

-override lets a single webhook target several destinations.
+override lets a single webhook fan out to several destinations.

 Fields